crawl/crawl/crawl-ref/docs/crawl_manual.rst

   also have powerful noses adapted to the Dungeon's scents, allowing them to easily locate where treasures lay hidden.

+Oni
+    Standing a head taller than humans, Oni are a feared and monstrous race.
+    Demonic in nature, they are easily spotted for their red or blue skin, razor-sharp teeth, pointed fingernails, and horns made of black ivory.
+    True to their appearance, Oni are a strong and robust species,

+    They do not subscribe to usual schools of magic, instead preferring to self-teach.
+As an Oni ages, it will discover a small handful of spells, and need only practice spellcasting to cast them.

 The Undead
 ========================================